 Visian Intraocular Contact Lens

 Some patients are not candidates for LASIK or PRK.
-This might be because of a prescription that is too strong, anatomy that is not compatible with a laser procedure, or significant dry eye syndrome.
+This might be because of a prescription that is too strong, the anatomy that is not compatible with a laser procedure, or significant dry eye syndrome.
 Other patients prefer to avoid LASIK and PRK because they do not like the idea of removing natural tissue and permanently reshaping their eyes.
 For all of these patients, there is an alternative: the Visian ICL.

 The Visian ICL is an implantable contact lens that goes inside of your eye.
 It is positioned between the iris (the colored part of the eye) and the natural lens, and it is totally undetectable by you or any observers.
 The lens is made of a biocompatible Collamer material, and while it is designed to be permanent, it is completely removable.